nfriedly/nfriedly.com/src/documents/techblog/2009-07-07-advanced-javascript-operators-and-truthy-falsy.html.md

 var name = checkbox.checked && prompt("What is your name");

 // name is either their name, or false if they haven't checked the AgreeToTerms checkbox

-// IMPORTANT NOTE: Internet Explorer 8 breaks the prompt function, so you probably shouldn't use it.
 ```

 #### Logical NOT, `!`